Lochy2000/Lochy2000/README.md

 ## Currently Learning & Working On
 - Exploring multi-agent AI tooling with FastAPI and LLMs like Gemini
 - Improving internal dev tooling and workflow automation
-- Setting up continuous deployment and WakaTime GitHub Action
+- Setting up continuous deployment

 ---
 ## 📬 Get in Touch